matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 Use with GridSpec
 -----------------

-GridSpec has its own tight_layout method
-(the pyplot api :func:`~matplotlib.pyplot.tight_layout` also works).
+GridSpec has its own :func:`~matplotlib.gridspec.GridSpec.tight_layout` method (the pyplot api :func:`~matplotlib.pyplot.tight_layout` also works).

 .. plot::